AZNanoi/Dinner-Planner-with-swipeViews/README.md

 # Dinner-Planner-with-swipeViews
 An android application for online booking for dining.
-It is powered by using Android Studio and Spoonacular Recipe API.
+It is implemented using Android Studio, FragmentStatePagerAdapter and Spoonacular Recipe API.